wiseman-timelord/Chat-VulkanLlama/README.md

 1) Application Sounds for major events, with an optional --nosounds, to disable sounds at commandline.
 2) implement a --speech switch, to enable built-in os dependent text to speech code.
 3) Update to GGUF based models, and try to keep support for GGML in process.
 Tried 4 times to create script, with, ctransformers, transformers and llama.cpp, none worked due to lack of available concise information.
+4) Figure out some system of prompt format for model, maybe even integrate short prompt test and selection useing code from "llama2syntax", something alike select which syntax worked best.

 ### FEATURES:
 * ".ENV" file for default values, if the ".ENV" don't exist, it creates it.
 Useful for later forks.